LZS-Tech/data-quality-report/pages/index.md

 > The objective of this dashboard is to recreate  <Link
     url="https://docs.google.com/document/d/1tJlVIYRTI0wTyuWCU6J9j23EyO7rNSQ4XmaO95kHQMA/edit?usp=sharing"
-    label="JBI’s original Data Health Dashboard"
-/> originally powered by data <Link
+    label="JBI’s original Data Health Dashboard (KK only)" /> originally powered by data <Link
     url="https://docs.google.com/document/d/1ft5_HxxNEDMxu28PU3FC829K0QZipxed9P-MuO3Blp0/edit?usp=sharing"
     label="queried from CRM"
 />—by using data directly from PPA.
+>
+> The SQL queries used for PPA have been carefully adapted from the original CRM-based queries to maintain alignment with JBI’s data health metrics while ensuring consistency across data sources.

 ```sql kk_total